Maria Feodorovna (Dagmar of Denmark): Empress of Russia

 Maria was active in philanthropic work.
-Her husband called her "the Guardian Angel of Russia."
+Her husband called her "the Guardian Angel of Russia".
 As Empress, she assumed patronage of the Marie Institutions that her mother-in-law had run: It encompassed 450 charitable establishments.
 In 1882, she founded many establishments called Marie schools to give young girls an elementary education.
-She was the patroness of the Russian Red Cross.
+She was the patroness of the Russian Red Cross Society.
 During a cholera epidemic in the late 1870s, she visited the sick in hospitals.

 Maria was the head of the social scene.
 She loved to dance at the balls of high society, and she became a popular socialite and hostess of the Imperial balls at Gatchina.
 Her daughter Olga commented, "Court life had to run in splendor, and there my mother played her part without a single false step".
 A contemporary remarked on her success: "of the long gallery of Tsarinas who have sat in state in the Kremlin or paced in the Winter Palace, Marie Feodorovna was perhaps the most brilliant".
 Alexander used to enjoy joining in with the musicians, although he would end up sending them off one by one.
 When that happened, Maria knew the party was over.

 As tsarevna, and then as tsarina, Maria Feodorovna had something of a social rivalry with the popular Grand Duchess Marie Pavlovna, wife of her Russian brother-in-law, Grand Duke Vladimir.
 This rivalry had echoed the one shared by their husbands, and served to exacerbate the rift within the family.
-While she knew better than to publicly criticise both the Grand Duke and Duchess in public, Maria Feodorovna referred to Marie Pavlovna with the caustic epithet of "Empress Vladimir."
+While she knew better than to publicly criticise both the Grand Duke and Duchess in public, Maria Feodorovna referred to Marie Pavlovna with the caustic epithet of "Empress Vladimir".

 Nearly each summer, Maria, Alexander and their children would make an annual trip to Denmark, where her parents, King Christian IX and Queen Louise, hosted family reunions.
 Maria's brother, King George I, and his wife, Queen Olga, would come up from Athens with their children, and the Princess of Wales, often without her husband, would come with some of her children from the United Kingdom.
 In contrast to the tight security observed in Russia, the tsar, tsarina and their children relished the relative freedom that they could enjoy at Bernstorff and Fredensborg.
 The annual family meetings of monarchs in Denmark was regarded as suspicious in Europe, where many assumed they secretly discussed state affairs.
-Bismarck nicknamed Fredensborg "Europe’s Whispering Gallery" and accused Queen Louise of plotting against him with her children.
+Otto von Bismarck nicknamed Fredensborg "Europe's Whispering Gallery" and accused Queen Louise of plotting against him with her children.
 Maria also had a good relationship with the majority of her in-laws, and was often asked to act as a mediator between them and the tsar.
 In the words of her daughter Olga: "She proved herself extremely tactful with her in-laws, which was no easy task".